Mariel Ross March 5, 2026

 You are well positioned for weekend nature.
 Popular state parks within a reasonable drive include Castlewood Canyon, Roxborough and Cherry Creek State Park, offering hiking, striking rock formations and water access.
 For current conditions and park details, start with Castlewood Canyon State Park on the Colorado Parks & Wildlife site.

 Central neighborhoods place you near the city’s park network and cultural venues.
-City Park, Washington Park, the Cherry Creek Trail, Sloan’s Lake and Confluence Park are easy to reach from many in-town addresses.
+City Park, Washington Park, the Cherry Creek Trail, Central Park and Confluence Park are easy to reach from many in-town addresses.
 The tradeoff is smaller private outdoor space for many homes, offset by quick access to public green space, museums, restaurants and events.

 Ready to narrow your search and see both sides in person?
 Reach out to Mariel Ross for a curated tour and data-driven guidance.